Georges Eo

-Georges Eo (born 7 November 1948 in Lorient) is a French football manager and former midfielder.
+Georges Eo (born 7 November 1948) is a French football manager and former midfielder.
 He was assistant manager of Nantes from 1987 to 2005, during which time the club won two Ligue 1 titles.
 He became the club's full manager in 2006, but was replaced during the middle of the 2006–07 season by his assistant Michel Der Zakarian; they were relegated to the Ligue 2 at the end of the season.